CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0201-Configuring and managing Azure AD join.md

     > Also note that the MDM column shows None.
 This indicates that this device is not yet managed by Microsoft Intune.

 ### Task 4: Sign in to Windows as an Entra User

+In this task you will sign in to Windows using an Entra user account and complete required authentication setup.

 1. Switch to **HOSTVM** and Sign out from **SEA-WS1** VM, if you are already signed in to admin and sign in with Other user.